-- One percent increase over proposed FY 2002 levels in most expense categories, reflecting implementation of the Blue Plains, Customer Service, and other departmental internal improvement programs over the next ten years. - Three percent increase in water purchase costs, based on projected Washington Aqueduct budget trends. - Payment in lieu of taxes (PILOT) to the District of Columbia increases at the same rate as WASA retail rate increases, in accordance with the memorandum of understanding with the District. - Right of way payment to the District of Columbia stays level at \$5.4 million as outlined in the District's November 2000 proposal.
+- One percent increase over proposed FY 2002 levels in most expense categories, reflecting implementation of the Blue Plains, Customer Service, and other departmental internal improvement programs over the next ten years. - Three percent increase in water purchase costs, based on projected Washington Aqueduct budget trends.

+- Payment in lieu of taxes (PILOT) to the District of Columbia increases at the same rate as WASA retail rate increases, in accordance with the memorandum of understanding with the District. - Right of way payment to the District of Columbia stays level at \$5.4 million as outlined in the District's proposal (see page III-9 for additional information).